No products in the cart.

 Is it going to replace your EDC pistol?
 Nah.

 But let’s be honest, no one is carrying a .22LR pistol for protection.
 Not anyone that’s done their research on ballistics and ammunition.

-This is an incredibly fun range gun for shooters of all ages, much like the Ruger SR22 pistol, and the HK416 22LR rifle.
+This is an enjoyable range gun for shooters of all ages, much like the Ruger SR22 pistol, and the HK416 22LR rifle.
 If you are looking to pickup a gun that doesn’t break the bank and you can shoot for days and have fun don’t overlook the KelTec CP33.